Cludo/Cludo.DocumentationHub/content/docs/searching/FullSearch.md

 **Date**

-The date filter is used to limit a date-time field to be within, before or after the specified date(e).
+The date filter is used to limit a date-time field to be within, before or after the specified date.
 The filter consists of three parameters:

 - Field to filter
 - Minimum date-time
 - Maximum date-time

-Both date-time values must be strings and in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> format, such as:
+Both date-time values must be strings and in <a target="_blank" href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> format, such as:

 - 2017-06-13T02:50:25+00:00
 - 2017-06-13T02:50:25Z